JongWasTaken/tokay-rooted-graphene/README.md

 tokay-rooted-graphene
 ===
 Fork of [rooted-graphene](https://github.com/Tiebe/rooted-graphene), modified to use [pixincreate's Magisk fork](https://github.com/pixincreate/Magisk/releases) and built only for `tokay` (Pixel 9).
-Also includes gesture pill removal script.
+If you have another GrapheneOS-supported phone model and would like to use this project as well, open an issue and I will add it to the automatic build system.

 ### Installation
 ##### Installing the base system

 I recommend installing GrapheneOS manually.
 Do not use the Web-Installer.

-Download [**factory image**](https://grapheneos.org/releases) and follow the [official instructions](https://grapheneos.org/install/cli)  to install GrapheneOS.
+Download the [**factory image**](https://grapheneos.org/releases) and follow the [official instructions](https://grapheneos.org/install/cli)  to install GrapheneOS.

 TLDR: